BulwarkStudios/Unity-GameSystems/README.md

 #### Setup the log system: See the LogConfigTest class
 Add tags to the enum "TAG" and active or deactive those tags in the "SetupTags" method.

-# UI
+# UI Button

 We had a lot of trouble when designers or programmers wanted to setup the different states of a Button.
 And when we started to implement keyboard shortcut and gamepad control it was a nightmare.

-This is really a system on it's own, but more a redesign of the "Button" class from Unity.
+This is not really a system on it's own, but more a redesign of the "Button" class from Unity.
 Add the "UiButton" script to any game object to start making a button.
 By clicking on the different state in the inspector, the scene will preview and update the button directly in the editor.
-Add any classes which extend "UiButtonEffect" to change the looks of the button for every possible state.
+Add any classes which extend "UiButtonEffect" to change the looks of the button for every possible states.
 Add any classes which extend "UiButtonEvent" to add behavior when specific event are triggered.
 Add any classes which extend "UiButtonConstraint" to control when the button is active or not.